andre-anan-gilbert/Real-time-Facial-Age-and-Emotion-Recognition/README.md

 pip install -r requirements.txt
 ```

-These requirements are only used for the app as well as the notebooks [age_classifier.ipynb](/src/notebooks/age_classifier.ipynb) and [emotion_classifier.ipynb](/src/notebooks/emotion_classifier.ipynb).
-Since SHAP is not working with tensorflow >= 2.6, other requirements are used for [visualization.ipynb](/src/notebooks/visualization.ipynb).
+These requirements are only used for the app as well as the notebooks [age_classifier.ipynb](/src/notebooks/age_classifier.ipynb) and [emotion_classifier.ipynb](/src/notebooks/emotion_classifier.ipynb), all of which run using tensorflow 2.7, since they use the Rescaling layer, which was introduced in tensorflow 2.6.

+Since [SHAP](https://github.com/slundberg/shap) is not working with tensorflow >= 2.6, and [visualkeras](https://github.com/paulgavrikov/visualkeras) requires additional Software, other requirements are used for [visualization.ipynb](/src/notebooks/visualization.ipynb).
+The Visualization notebook is only included for documentation purposes.

-We do not recommend running [visualization.ipynb](/src/notebooks/visualization.ipynb), but if you have to do it, use the following instructions:
+For this reason, we do not recommend running [visualization.ipynb](/src/notebooks/visualization.ipynb), but if you have to do it, use the following instructions:

 ```
 pip install -r requirements_visualization.txt